nightsea-eu/atheneia/README.md

 > **Learning by Delivering: Practical Innovation at the AI–Quantum–Cognition Nexus**

-Atheneia is an open research and development platform by **Night Sea (NS)**, dedicated to building **modular, web-based tools** that help scientists, researchers, and decision-makers understand complexity, explore quantum computing, and apply AI responsibly for environmental and societal benefit.
+Atheneia is an open research and development platform by **Night Sea (NS)**, dedicated to building **modular, web-based research tools** that help scientists, researchers, and decision-makers understand complexity, explore quantum computing, and apply AI responsibly for environmental and societal benefit.

 ---

 ## 🌌 Mission

 We believe that **intelligence should serve clarity and purpose**, not power.
-Atheneia builds **accessible, open tools** that bring quantum computing, cognitive systems, and AI-driven reasoning into the hands of researchers and educators worldwide.
+Atheneia builds **accessible, open research tools** that bring quantum computing, cognitive systems, and AI-driven reasoning into the hands of researchers and educators worldwide.

 Our goals:

 - **Accelerate learning** in AI, quantum computing, and cognition
-- **Deliver real-world, solo-feasible MVPs** with immediate impact
+- **Deliver real-world, modular research tools** with immediate impact
 - **Support science, sustainability, and wellbeing** through open technology

 ---